expressjs/expressjs.com/_includes/api/en/4x/router-param.md

 Add callback triggers to route parameters, where `name` is the name of the parameter or an array of them, and `function` is the callback function.
 The parameters of the callback function are the request object, the response object, the next middleware, and the value of the parameter, in that order.

+If `name` is an array, the `callback` trigger is registered for each parameter declared in it, in the order in which they are declared.
+Furthermore, for each declared parameter except the last one, a call to `next` inside the callback will call the callback for the next declared parameter.
+For the last parameter, a call to `next` will call the next middleware in place for the route currently being processed, just like it would if `name` were just a string.

 For example, when `:user` is present in a route path, you may map user loading logic to automatically provide `req.user` to the route, or perform validations on the parameter input.

 ~~~js